- ICH GCP

 Other Names:

-OTHER: healthy subjects
+Other: healthy subjects

-15 healthy subjects will be included.
 Among them 7 to 8 subjects will be matched for age and gender with the RRMS subgroup, and 7 to 8 will be matched for age and gender with the PPMS subgroup.

 7T MRI sequences : TSE, T2w FLAIR GRE-T2* and DIR 3T MRI sequences: T1, T2, T1 with gadolinium, magnetization transfer, diffusion weighted, resting state fMRI.